 Portfolio Management

 Project Server 2010 also unifies project, program, and portfolio management to help organizations align resources and investments with business priorities, gain control across all types of work, and visualize performance using powerful dashboards.
-Figure 5.4 provides a view of the Portfolio Analysis capabilities of Project Server.
+Figure 5.4 provides a view of the portfolio analysis capabilities of Project Server.
 Cost and resource constraint-analysis tools provide the ability for organizations to perform what-if scenarios to determine prioritization and optimal selection of projects that will go forward for detailed planning and execution.

-Figure 5.4: Project Server Portfolio view (Source: Advisicon) [05-04-projectServerPortfolioView.tif]
+Figure 5.4 Project Server Portfolio view [05-04-projectServerPortfolioView.tif]

+Source: Advisicon

-A common challenge today, which often gets called out as a Resource Management issue, is the work or activities that are being managed outside of a centralized work or resource planning system.
-This can result in the over-allocation of key resources since their actual availability is not accurately managed or measured.
-Portfolio Project Management is a critical first-step toward solving this issue and if properly implemented can become a control point for all work demand and resource allocation for the enterprise.
+A common challenge today, which often is considered a resource management issue, is the work or activities that are being managed outside of a centralized work or resource planning system.
+This can result in the overallocation of key resources since their actual availability is not accurately managed or measured.
+Portfolio PM is a critical first step toward solving this issue.
+If properly implemented, it can become a control point for all work demand and resource allocation for the enterprise.

 Project Management

-Microsoft Project 2010 Pro desktop and the Microsoft Project Server 2010 environment both offer a fully integrated and collaborative project management information system.
+Microsoft Project 2010 Pro desktop and the Microsoft Project Server 2010 environment both offer a fully integrated and collaborative PM information system.

-Figure 5.5 and Figure 5.6 illustrate the powerful Project and Schedule views that are easily accessible through the web.
-This is great because web-based tools accessible via intranet, extranet, or internet provide companies with the advantage over desktop only solutions of availability, accessability, and redundancy.
-Collaboration and communication is easier and offer a flexible, transparent project management solution.
+Figures 5.5 and 5.6 illustrate the powerful Project and Schedule views that are easily accessible through the Web.
+This is great because Web-based tools accessible via intranet, extranet, or Internet provide companies with availability, accessability, and redundancy advantages over desktop-only solutions.
+Collaboration and communication are easier and offer a flexible, transparent PM solution.

-Figure 5.5: Project Server, Project Center view (Source: Advisicon) [05-05-projectServerProjectCenterView.tif]
+Figure 5.5 Project Server, Project Center view [05-05-projectServerProjectCenterView.tif]

+Source: Advisicon

-Figure 5.6: Project Server, Schedule view (Source: Advisicon) [05-06-projectServerScheduleView.tif]
+Figure 5.6 Project Server, Schedule view [05-06-projectServerScheduleView.tif]

+Source: Advisicon

-Project Server provides a number of key SharePoint functions including:
+Project Server provides a number of key SharePoint functions.
+These include:

+Project Sites and Workspaces

+Version control

+Task synchronization between Project Server 2010 and SharePoint Server 2010

+Governance workflows

+Tagging

+Wikis

+Discussion boards

-Project Sites and Workspaces, version control, task synchronization between Project Server 2010 and SharePoint Server 2010, governance workflows, tagging, wikis, discussion boards, connectivity with remote team members via the web and mobile devices, and business intelligence for dynamic reporting.
+Connectivity with remote team members via the Web and mobile devices

+Business intelligence for dynamic reporting

-Project Management capacities such as Risk and Issue Management, Status Reports, Deliverables, Team Discussions, Tasks, and Calendars are built into this enterprise Project Management solution.
+PM capacities, such as risk and issue management, status reports, deliverables, team discussions, tasks, and calendars, are built into this enterprise PM solution.

-Figure 5.7 illustrates the collaboration functionality of Project Server, through its integration with SharePoint Team Sites, to provide a fully centralized Project Management portal for managing projects.
+Figure 5.7 illustrates the collaboration functionality of Project Server, through its integration with SharePoint Team Sites, to provide a fully centralized PM portal for managing projects.

-Figure 5.7: Project Server, Team site (Source: Advisicon) [05-07-projectServerTeamSite.tif]
+Figure 5.7 Project Server, Team site [05-07-projectServerTeamSite.tif]

+Source: Advisicon

-Project Managers and Team Members can now manage their work and deliverables using an integrated scheduling and collaboration solution.
+Project managers and team members can now manage their work and deliverables using an integrated scheduling and collaboration solution.

 Critical Success Factors

-Here are the Critical Success Factors (CSFs) that we have learned about so far for Project Management in Small Business and the Enterprise:
+Here are the CSFs that we have learned about so far for PM in small business and the enterprise:

-1. To be an effective organization, we need to understand and employ a Project Management lifecycle.
+1. To be an effective organization, we need to understand and employ a PM lifecycle.

-2. To attain the objectives that a project was undertaken to achieve, we must understand that detailed planning is required to establish the scope of the project and define the specific course of action required to produce the required deliverables or theproduct of the project.
+2. To attain the objectives that a project was undertaken to achieve, detailed planning is required to establish the scope of the project and define the specific course of action required to produce the required deliverables or the project product.

-3. To regulate the progress and performance of the project we must track, review, and identify areas in which changes to the plan are required, and then initiate the corresponding changes.
+3. To regulate the progress and performance of the project, we must track, review, and identify areas in which changes to the plan are required and then initiate the corresponding changes.

-4. To attain higher levels of successful project management, project managers require tools that are easy to learn and use.
+4. To attain higher levels of successful PM, project managers need tools that are easy to learn and use.

-5. To align resources and investments with business priorities, gain control across all types of work, and visualize performance Project Server 2010 unifies project, program, and portfolio management.
+5. Project Server 2010 unifies project, program, and portfolio management to align resources and investments with business priorities, gain control across all types of work, and visualize performance.